jw-12138/r2-uploader/README.md

 ### Set up a custom domain 🌐

-By default, the Worker URL should be working right away, unless you want the url to be a little bit clean or, you live in China.
+By default, the Worker URL should be working right away, unless you want the url to be a little bit clean or, you live in China (or maybe some other country).
 Unfortunately, the domain name `workers.dev` is blocked in China, so we need to set up a custom domain.

 Workers and R2 both supports custom domain, and we just need one of them to make the R2 work in China.